niteshbalusu11/BOS-Commands-Document/README.md

 - Flags:
   - `amount`: capacity of the channel in Sats you want to open, can specify a separate amount if batch opening channels, default 5M sats if not specified
   - `external-funding`: give you an address for you to sign from your external wallet along with the amount. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
+  - `internal-fund-at-fee-rate`: Add an internal fund fee rate to open a channel to skip the interactive dialog that asks for you for internal/external funding.
+  - `opening-node`: Add an opening node for each pubkey to open channels on multiple saved nodes in the same transaction.
   - `set-fee-rate`: waits until the channel is open and attempts to set a forwarding fee rate, this process needs to run in the background until a channel is open.
 Have to run in background process manager like tmux, nohup or keep the ssh session open
   - `type`: public/private, default: public
   - `coop-close-address`: Add an external wallet address like your cold storage wallet to send funds when a channel is coop closed.